Nina Vale

-Nina Vale was an American actress and dancer, who had three leading roles in films of the 1940s, but stopped acting for unknown reasons.
+Anne Bradshaw Hunter (August 12, 1918 – January 30, 1964), billed alternately as Anne Hunter, Ann Hunter, or Nina Vale was an American actress and dancer, who had three leading roles in films of the 1940s, most notably in the 1945 noir, Cornered, opposite erstwhile crooner turned private eye/tough guy Dick Powell.

 Early years

-Vale was born in Boston as Anne Hunter.
+Born Anne Bradshaw Hunter in Cambridge, Massachusetts, and raised in nearby Arlington, Vail was one of four daghters born to Nova Scotia natives Bertha Jean (née Bradshaw) and Clarence David Hunter.

 Because her parents objected to her desire to become an actress, she left home in her teenage years and went to New York City.

 Stage

 Vale was a dramatics student of Benno Schneider in New York.
 Her work on stage there included acting in The Women.
 Later, she played a Russian sniper in a road-show production of Doughgirls.
 In 1948, she was in Joy to the World in New Haven, Connecticut.
 In 1949, she co-starred in a production of the comedy Reunion in Vienna.

 In 1959, she was billed as Anne Hunter in a performance of Passion, Poison, and Petrifaction.

 Film

 Vale's first film was The Gay Falcon for RKO Pictures.

 Dance

 In New York, Vale danced in The Girl from Wyoming and was featured in a New Faces revue.
 She also danced in a Los Angeles production of the operetta Bittersweet.